imscuevas/slatency/docs/entities_and_value_added_objects.md

 ### LatencyAnalysisService

-This service takes a `TestRun` and generates a `LatencyReport`.
+This service takes a `Test` and generates a `LatencyReport`.
 It encapsulates the logic for calculating latency statistics.

-### TestRepository
+### TestOutputPersistenceService

-This service handles the persistence of `Test` objects.
-It provides methods to create, retrieve, update, and delete tests from a data store.
+This service is responsible for saving the output of a test.
+It handles persisting the `Test` object, which includes the raw `Response` data.